activeyawcontrol/unofficial-simlab-faq/README.md

 Note: I only have a GT1, not a P1-X, so I would appreciate help on some of those topics.

+Note 2: This is an UNOFFICIAL FAQ.
+This is my best effort to consolidate knowledge on these topics.
+No one from Simlab was involved in the making of this FAQ.

 # Ordering

 ## When will my order arrive?